noclat/R76/readme.md

 <a name="go-helper"/>
 ### go( $url? )
-Redirects to the specified url.
+Redirects to the specified URL.
 If `$url` parameter is ommited, it will refresh the current page, using `url()` value.